Search legal guides

 Does every SA website legally need terms and conditions?

 Functionally yes.
 ECTA section 43 imposes mandatory disclosure obligations on any website "for the purpose of electronic transactions" — even informational sites that capture leads or schedule consultations typically fall within scope.
-Failing to publish required disclosures is a criminal offence under section 43(5) and exposes the operator to consumer-led contract avoidance.
-Beyond ECTA, courts have repeatedly enforced website T&Cs as binding contracts under ECTA section 22, so failing to publish them leaves your business with weaker legal positions than your users.
+The remedy has teeth: under section 43(3), a consumer may cancel the transaction within 14 days of receiving the goods or services if the supplier failed to make the required disclosures.
+Beyond ECTA, SA courts enforce properly-presented website T&Cs as binding contracts under ECTA section 22, so failing to publish them leaves your business with weaker legal positions than your users.

 How are website T&Cs different from a privacy policy?